High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

-Initially our measured depump rate was much higher than we would expect from the combination of contributions from trap and probe off-resonant scatter, which prompted investigation of a third mechanism.
-A detuned, two-photon effect, shown in Fig.~\ref{fig:det_lvl}c, provides another pathway for atoms to escape the cycling transition subspace.
-While the ground state hyperfine splitting of $\approx$ 9.2\,GHz is sufficiently large to prevent significant $\Lambda$-type Raman transitions using two trap photons, the excited state hyperfine splitting is only on the order of 100\,MHz.
+Initially our measured depump rate was higher than we would expect from trap and probe off-resonant scatter mechanisms, which prompted investigation of a third mechanism.
+A trap-light driven, detuned, two-photon effect, shown in Fig.~\ref{fig:det_lvl}c, provides another pathway for atoms to escape the cycling transition subspace.
+While the ground state hyperfine splitting of $\approx$ 9.2\,GHz is sufficiently large to prevent significant $\Lambda$-type Raman transitions, the excited state hyperfine splitting is only of order 100\,MHz.
 For some choices of experiment geometry, this leads to appreciable population leakage of exited state atoms to $F'\neq 5$ by detuned V-type Raman transitions.

-As a case study for this V-type Raman mechanism, we calculate the two-photon depumping rate when the bias B-field is aligned orthogonal to the (linear) trap polarization direction, producing ($\sigma_{+}$ + $\sigma_{-}$)/$\sqrt{2}$ trap light in the atom's angular momentum basis.
-This mechanism requires and is proportional to the population of the target excited state during detection, so we naturally solve for the depump probability per detection scattering event.
-The single photon detuning is much larger than the Raman detuning ($|\Delta_{D_{2}}| \gg |\delta_{4,5}|$), where the detuning values are defined in Fig.~\ref{fig:det_lvl}, so the effective two-photon Rabi rate between levels $\ket{F'=5, m_{F}'=5}$ and $\ket{F', m_{F}'=3}$ is given by \cite{Foot}